 But the island isn’t so deserted after all.
 As their relaxing trip turns deadly, we learn about the back story that brought each person to their destination.

-It’s a wonderfully addicting read that is great in audiobook format as well.
+It’s a wonderfully addicting isolation novel that is great in audiobook format as well.
+This vacation thriller is a perfect choice for books like People We Meet on Vacation.

 June 2020 Reese Witherspoon Book Club Pick